ipfs-shipyard/workshop-idm-chat-dapp/README.md

 For this workshop, we will need to clone and run two projects:

-- [Nomios Web Wallet](https://github.com/ipfs-shipyard/nomios-web): The reference IDM wallet based on web technologies
+- [Nomios wallet](https://github.com/ipfs-shipyard/nomios-web): The reference IDM wallet based on web technologies
-- [The Chat Dapp](https://github.com/ipfs-shipyard/workshop-idm-chat-dapp): The chat DApp that lives in this repository
+- [Chat app](https://github.com/ipfs-shipyard/workshop-idm-chat-dapp): The chat app that lives in this repository

 Run the following commands to install and run both projects: